Liverpool is an amazing city to live in and to visit.

 The Baltic Triangle is an area of the city that has been spectacularly rejuvenated in recent years.

-First came the digital companies, then followed bars an activities, street food, and much more.
+First came the digital companies, then followed bars and activities, street food, great breakfast spots and much more.

 There is plenty of exciting an innovative street art in the area, as well as vintage markets to wander around for a while, alongside old-fashioned furniture stores, and a happy, interesting place to be.